paulross/PythonExtensionPatterns/doc/sphinx/source/exceptions.rst

 Exception Raising
 =================================

-A brief interlude on how to communicate error conditions from C code to Python.
+This is a brief interlude on how to communicate error conditions from C code to Python.
 The example code for this is at ``src/cpy/cExceptions.c`` and the test examples are in ``tests/unit/test_c_exceptions.py``.

 These CPython calls are the most useful: